porscheinformatik/material-addons/README.md

 Use `npm run eslint` in the root directory to run the linter over your code.

+### Pre commit hooks

+Eslint and prettier are used as precommit hooks to enable a consistency of code format and quality in this repository.

 ### Build material addons package

 Use `npm run build:mat-add` in the root directory to build the package to your local dist directory.